2i2c-org/team-compass/finance/strategy.md

 - Will this role grow our capacity in the area of highest need?
 - Will this role contribute to bringing in more revenue from 2i2c?[^revenue] If so, we may update our budget projections before deciding on the financial impact of the hire.
-- Will hiring this role shorten our runway to less than 12 months?
+- Can we afford the role, and does signed work fund it?
-  Assume it will take 3 months for this person to ramp-up and begin contributing at full capacity.
+  Check the [**projected runway** and **committed cost coverage** indicators](#finance:financial-health-indicators) - we should only hire when both look healthy (the dashboard spells out this "should we hire?" logic).
-  So 12 months here is a reflection of our 9 month runway alarm window.
+  Assume it will take about 3 months for a new hire to ramp up and contribute at full capacity.

 [^revenue]: For example:

     - They will grow our technical capacity, allowing us to bring on more managed hubs.